 Yet, try as he may, Washington could not escape his almost universal popularity!
 For his decision to resign from this position with such honor and dignity had only led to its increase.
 Once again, his humility had only made him more worthy for the very job for which he thought himself to be unworthy – to be the first caretaker and leader of the newly independent America.

-When Washington was selected to be a delegate at the Constitutional Convention he initially declined the opportunity.
+When Washington was selected to be a delegate at the Constitutional Convention, he initially declined the opportunity.
 But then, after others pressured him to go, he agreed and was unanimously selected to preside over the convention in 1787.
 Washington’s role at the convention was very important.
 He created an orderly environment that allowed arguing delegates to agree to compromises, which eventually would create the U.S. Constitution.

 Following the ratification of the United States Constitution, he was so beloved by the American people that he was called upon to run for the presidency of the United States.